What is distributed leadership? Definition, traits & best practice

 Effective distribution of leadership helps organizations maintain adaptability in a fast-changing environment.
-By sharing leadership roles, organizations can enhance collaboration in a digital workplace.
+By sharing leadership roles, organizations can enhance collaboration in a digital workplace and support stronger approaches to change management.

-Distributed leadership is becoming more popular as an alternative to traditional top-down leadership.
-This way, everyone can use their skills and work together to be creative and improve.
+Distributed leadership is increasingly popular as an alternative to traditional top-down leadership.
+This approach allows everyone to leverage their skills and collaborate to drive creativity, improvement, and resilience when managing change.

-In this article, we’ll explain what distributed leadership is and the traits these types of leaders have.
-We’ll also discuss how to do it right and the good and bad things about this kind of leadership.
+In this article, we’ll explain what distributed leadership is and the traits these leaders possess.
+We’ll also discuss how to implement it effectively and examine the advantages and disadvantages of this leadership style.

 What is distributed leadership?

-Distributed leadership is a type of shared leadership.
-Instead of focusing on specific roles or responsibilities, this model encourages teamwork and flexibility.
+Distributed leadership is a form of shared leadership.
+Rather than focusing on specific roles or responsibilities, this model encourages teamwork and flexibility.

-The goal is to develop leaders who make decisions based on trust and shared responsibility.
-This differs from traditional leadership, where managers assign tasks to lower-level employees.
+The aim is to develop leaders who make decisions based on trust and shared responsibility.
+This contrasts with traditional leadership, where managers assign tasks to subordinates.

 Leadership opportunities remain open and flexible.
-Team members can take on leadership roles if they have special skills or add value to a project.
+Team members can assume leadership roles if they possess special skills or can add value to a project.

 What are the main traits of distributed leaders?